CivilHub/CivilHub/README.md

 Installation
 ----------

-Apps to install from apta:
+Apps to install with apt-get install (on Debian-based distros):

 	python-dev
 	virtualenvwrapper